ZKcandy Documentation

 If your contract source code does not pass verification for any reason, your deployed contract address may not be visible on the block explorer.
 Make sure you take note of your deployed contract addresses.

-The deploy script will also attempt to upload verify your contract source code on the ZKcandy Sepolia Testnet block explorer.
+The deploy script will also attempt to upload verify your contract source code on the ZKsync Sepolia Testnet block explorer.

-You can now call functions and test your contract on the ZKcandy Sepolia Testnet.
+You can now call functions and test your contract on the ZKsync Sepolia Testnet.

 Deploying to Mainnet